KevinDanikowski/chargebee-languages/README.md

 # Running

+# Option 1 Pre-translated values in your project

+**First: copy your language pack**, place it in a folder named `project-languages`

+**Second: update translated values**, run `npm run update-project-folder` to update all the missing values with their corresponding values from `chargebee-languages` which are already translated

+**(optional) Third: translate your left over values**, follow Option 2, but use the `LANGUAGE_FOLDER=project-languages` config in step 3 like `LANGUAGE_FOLDER=project-languages npm run translate`.
+This will translate the remaining values missing (including your `mandatory` folders)

+# Option 2 Translate the values yourself, or update missing values

 **First: Config**, edit the config in `TranslateChargebee.js` if the defaults don't work for you.
 FYI there is around 2250 keys to translate per blank language.

 ```js